top of page

 Water Warriors is the story of a community’s successful resistance to the oil and gas industry.
 When an energy company begins preparations for natural gas extraction in New Brunswick, Canada, the community unites in a campaign to protect their water and way of life.

-Water Warriors is a 22-minute short film and a multimedia exhibit that can scale to fit a variety of spaces and events.
+Water Warriors is a documentary film and a separate multimedia exhibit that can scale to fit a variety of spaces and events.

 Mae West's play Sex

-Produced a revival of Mae West's raciest play Sex with an all sex worker cast, at Dixon Place Theater in Manhattan.
+A revival of Mae West's raciest play Sex with an all sex worker cast, produced at Dixon Place Theater in Manhattan.
 Directed by Juniper Fleming.

 StageWorks Episode 1: Chimerica

-StageWorks is a series of short theater reviews I wrote, produced and hosted for Pinewood Studios' TV channel.
-Here, my review of Chimerica, a remarkably ambitious play by Lucy Kirkwood that explores the fast-changing and complex relationship between the United States and China.
+StageWorks is a series of short theater reviews written, produced and hosted for Pinewood Studios' TV channel.
+Here, a review of Chimerica, a remarkably ambitious play by Lucy Kirkwood that explores the fast-changing and complex relationship between the United States and China.

 StageWorks Episode 2: London vs. NYC

-In this episode I ask who does theater better – New York or London?
+In this episode, who does theater better – New York or London?

 StageWorks Episode 3: Ibsen's Ghosts